lbleal1/lbleal1.github.io/_pages/about.md

 * OOD/Distribution Shifts
 * Reliable/Trustworthy AI

-I am currently rendering my return of service for the country and working hard to prepare for my PhD by the end of 2025 or 2026!
+I am currently rendering my return of service for the country and working hard to prepare for my PhD by late 2026!

-Last update: 25 February 2024
+Last update: 25 May 2025 (This page has not been fully updated.
+Updating process is ongoing.)